 Discussion

-In this study including 703 acute stroke patients who had undergone brain MRI, CTA, and TCD ultrasonographic examination, ND occurred in 91 patients (12.9%) and the proportion of patients with ND was the highest in the highest BA PI quartile group.
+In this study including 708 acute stroke patients who had undergone brain MRI, CTA, and TCD ultrasonographic examination, ND occurred in 92 patients (13.0%) and the proportion of patients with ND was the highest in the highest BA PI quartile group.
 Multivariable logistic regression analysis including clinical and imaging variables showed that BA PI is an independent factor associated with ND.
-Although right MCA PI and left MCA PI were well correlated with BA PI, their detection was not possible owing to poor temporal windows among more than one third of the included patients.
+Although right MCA PI was well correlated with BA PI, their detection was not possible owing to poor temporal windows among more than one third of the included patients.

 Exaggerated pulsatile cerebral blood flow can result in cerebrovascular endothelial failure, blood–brain barrier disruption, perfusion decrease during diastolic phase, and increase in endothelial shear stress [11,13,16,17,24].
 Several studies have demonstrated that elevated PI is linked with an inverse nonlinear relationship of cerebral perfusion pressure and linear relationship of intracranial pressure as well as with an increased cerebral vascular resistance and cerebral small vessel disease burden [22,25,26].
+Additionally, It has been demonstrated that the MCA PI and BA PI increase in patients with hypertension [27,28].
 Our study also showed an increasing tendency of old lacunes and white matter hyperintensities according to the BA PI quartile, suggesting that small vessel disease burden is related to cerebral arterial stiffness.

+It has been reported that early neurological deterioration may occur due to impaired cerebral hemodynamic reserve, such as decreased cerebral blood flow and lack of collateral circulation.
+In acute stroke patient with impaired cerebral vascular reserve, the size of ischemic lesion becomes larger, which leads to neurological deterioration [29].
+Although there are few reports that an increase in basilar artery pulsatility index is directly associated with neurological deterioration, basilar artery pulsatility index increase is closely related to middle cerebral artery pulsatility index; thus neurological deterioration may occur [30].

 Elevated MCA PI is reported to be associated with deterioration of lacunar cerebral infarction [17].
-Consistent with a previous report, MCA blood flow could not be detected in this study owing to poor acoustical temporal windows in more than 30% of patients [27].
-Contrary to MCA PI, BA PI can be measured irrespective of temporal bone windows.
-A previous study reported that BA PI increased earlier than MCA PI in patients with microangiopathy complicated with DM because vessels in the posterior cerebral circulation have fewer adrenergic neurons which regulate vascular tone in response to stimulations other than those in the anterior cerebral circulation [20].
+Consistent with a previous report, MCA blood flow could not be detected in this study owing to poor acoustical temporal windows in more than 30% of patients [31].
+Contrary to MCA PI, BA PI can be measured irrespective of temporal bone windows, and since MCA PI and BA PI are closely correlated with each other, neurological deterioration could be predicted by measuring BA PI in situations where MCA PI cannot be measured.
+[29] A previous study reported that BA PI increased earlier than MCA PI in patients with microangiopathy complicated with DM because vessels in the posterior cerebral circulation have fewer adrenergic neurons which regulate vascular tone in response to stimulations other than those in the anterior cerebral circulation [20].

 The study has several limitations.
 First, the cross-sectional design of our analyses limits our ability to determine a causal relationship between BA PI and ND.
 Second, BA PI was only measured at admission, which yielded no data regarding the temporal change during acute cerebral infarction.
 Third, this study was performed in a single hospital in Seoul, Korea; therefore, more studies are required to generalize our findings.
 The strength of this study is that we constructed a multivariable logistic model including clinical, laboratory, and imaging variables of brain MRI and CTA and confirmed the independent association between BA PI and ND.